globality-corp/flake8-logging-format/README.md

 The built-in `Whitelist` supports plugins using `entry_points` with a key of `"logging.extra.whitelist"`.
 Each registered entry point must be a callable that returns an iterable of string.

-In some cases you may want to log sensitive data only in debugging senarios.
+In some cases you may want to log sensitive data only in debugging scenarios.
 This is supported in 2 ways:
 1. We do not check the logging.extra.whitelist for lines logged at the `debug` level
 2. You may also prefix a keyword with 'debug\_' and log it at another level.
 You can safely assume these will be filtered out of shipped logs.